Usio-Energy/python-exercise/README.md

 for each environment with rotation (using 'logging.handlers.RotatingFileHandler', see example in config.py) and then monitor the files.

-- Then, to be notified when errors, a smtp server handling to reveive emails ('logging.handlers.SMTPHandler', see example in config.py)
+- Then, to be notified when errors, a smtp server sending emails to the development team ('logging.handlers.SMTPHandler', see example in config.py).

 - To differentiate production and development I would use environment variables.